 Located on the Esplanade on the way to Norman Point is Kingfisher Caravan Park.
 Here you have the foreshore at the front and the marina at the back.
 You’ve also got a 10 minute walk in one direction to the local shops or a 10 minute walk in the other direction to Barnacles where you’ll find the famous Tin Can Bay dolphins.

-Facilities at the park include amenity blocks, a laundry and a well equipped camp kitchen.
+Facilities to make your stay more comfortable whilst camping Tin Can Bay Queensland include amenity blocks, a laundry and a well equipped camp kitchen.
 Pets are also welcome on the sites.

 More Camping near Rainbow Beach